FAQs

 No. A mediator will not speak to any investigator from any state or federal agency inquiring about the content of a mediation in which he/she was involved.

 If you have any concerns regarding a mediator, please contact the Field Operations Manager in the mediator’s region.
-The Field Operations Manager will respond to you.

 Bargaining Processes FAQs